tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Main_page.md

 * [Recent changes in the case folder](@ref CHANGES)

-N.B.: While the documentation reported in this page is preliminary but mostly finished, several classes have been
+N.B.: While the documentation reported on this page is preliminary but mostly finished, several classes have been
-     created in the last 8 years that still lack a proper documentation in the header files.
+     created in the last 8 years that still lack proper documentation in the header files.
 We are working on it...